 I. Call to Order

-Speaker of the House Amanda Garlock called the 30th Annual Meeting of the ASRT House of Delegates to order at 7:35 a.m., Friday, June 26, 2015.
+Speaker of the House Michael Odgren called the first business meeting of the 31st Annual Meeting of the ASRT House of Delegates to order at 7:30 a.m., Friday, June 24, 2016.

 II.
 Opening Ceremony